 Passing of Helen Neville

-We report with great sadness that Professor Emerita Helen Neville passed away last Friday, after years of confounding and increasing health issues.
+We report with great sadness that Professor Emerita Helen Neville passed away on Friday, October 12, after years of confounding and increasing health issues.
 According to Helen’s sister Keet, she went peacefully.
 Close family members and friends, including her son Justin who had arrived just in time from Scotland, were with her during the last days; she was aware of their presence.

 Helen was one of the most influential and visionary psychologists and neuroscientists of her time.
 She has done groundbreaking work on the neural basis of language, the plasticity of sensory/attentional/language systems, and most recently on how to leverage her insights in order to attack negative effects of poverty on the brain.

 Helen has received a long list of prestigious awards, including the William James Fellow Award from APS and a membership in the National Academy of Science.

 For the department and the university (which she joined in 1995) she was an extremely important and forceful presence.
 In particular the Lewis Center for Neuroimaging would not have happened without her tireless lobbying of the university administration and her engagement with donors.